You’ve probably heard about FIRE (Financial Independence and Early Retirement).

 My friend’s solution?
 Working again.
 But only on things that he enjoyed or challenged him.
 He’s now happily semi-retired, working about 20 hours per week and still traveling the world.

-Now, you may think semi-retirement is a half-measure.
+Now, you may think it’s a half-measure to semi-retire and travel the world.
 I guess it depends on how you look at things.

 But the reality is: When you semi-retire, you get the best of both worlds.
 You can engage in meaningful work and do all the activities you want to do in retirement.
 And you won’t run out of money.